pragmagrid/pragmagrid.github.io/_projects/lake.md

 image_path: ""
 layout: page
 order: 2
-tagline: Predicting impact of eutrophication on lake ecosystem services
+tagline: Predicting lake eutrophication and training the next generation of lake scientists
 ---

 Scientists in the PRAGMA Lake Expedition are working to better understand and predict